Course

 Introduction to recursive CTEs

 Recursive CTEs are a special type of CTE that references itself within its definition, allowing the query to perform repeated operations.
 This makes them ideal for working with hierarchical or tree-structured data, such as organizational charts, directory structures, or product assemblies.
-The recursive CTE iteratively processes data, returning results step by step until a termination condition is met.
+The recursive CTE iteratively processes data, returning results step by step until the recursive member returns no new rows (the termination condition).

 Anchor and recursive members